Report: Advancing African Agency Through Borrower Coordination

 The report urges African governments, financial institutions, and development partners to:

-● Expand capacity-building programs for African finance officials in debt negotiation and management.
+● Expand capacity-building programs targeted directly at African finance officials in debt negotiation and management.

 ● Create safe spaces for borrowers to share insights and strategies away from creditor influence.